westermo/querierd/README.md

 Description:

-  * `multicast-query-interval`: the interval between IGMP/MLD queries, when elected as querier for a LAN
+  * `query-interval`: the interval between IGMP/MLD queries, when elected as querier for a LAN
+  * `query-response-interval`: max response time to a query.
+Can be used to control the burstiness of IGMP/MLD traffic
+  * `query-last-member-interval`: time between group specific queries, the `robustness` setting controls the number of queries sent
-  * `multicast-robustness`: controls the tolerance to loss of replies from end devices and the loss of elected queriers (above)
+  * `robustness`: controls the tolerance to loss of replies from end devices and the loss of elected queriers (above)
-  * `multicast-router-timeout`: also known as *"other querier present interval"*, controls the timer used to detect when an elected querier stops sending queries.
+  * `router-timeout`: also known as *"other querier present interval"*, controls the timer used to detect when an elected querier stops sending queries.
 When the timer expires `querierd` will initiate a query.
 The default, when this is unset (commented out) is calculated based on: `robustness * query-interval + query-response-interval / 2`.
 Setting this to any value overrides the RFC algorithm, which may be necessary in some scenarios, it is however strongly recommended to leave this setting commented out!